 - All meat and fish of all types, including eggs (NB soaked chia seeds make a great binding agent as a substitute to eggs)

 - Non-vegetarian cheese or halal gelatine

 - Animal fats or margarine

-- Processed, refined and/or artificial foods, including artificial sweeteners (chewing gum, breath freshers)
+- Processed, refined and/or artificial foods with artificial colours and preservatives, including artificial sweeteners (no sugar-free chewing gum or breath freshers)

 - Microwaved foods

-- Artificial stimulants – cola or energy drinks
+- Soft drinks – cola or energy drinks